-Below are some top tips for businesses who are preparing for the GDPR:
+Below are some top tips for businesses seeking to ensure general compliance to GDPR:

 Know your ... data protection definitions

 It's important to remember that the cornerstone definitions of the current Directive and Data Protection Act 1998 remain generally unchanged under the GDPR.
 If a business has a good understanding of the concepts of "Personal Data," "Sensitive Personal Data," "Controller," and "Processor," these have not changed and will help their understanding of the GDPR.